harhota/harbour-gfs-mvp-25/README.md

 - Chunk replication (replica count configurable via environment)
 - Dockerized naming and storage servers
 - Graceful error when storage volumes run out of space
-- Client and naming server requests use a default timeout to avoid hanging connections
+- Client and naming server requests use a timeout by default to avoid hangs

 ## Running with Docker